Caitlin Clark joins 'Weekend Update' desk during surprise 'Saturday Night Live' appearance

 Women's basketball superstar Caitlin Clark made a surprise appearance on this week's "Saturday Night Live" during the show's "Weekend Update" segment.

-Clark, who will likely be the top pick in Monday's WNBA draft that is being held in New York, popped by Studio 8H and joined the "Weekend Update" desk with anchors Michael Che and Colin Jost.
+Clark, who will likely be the top pick in Monday's WNBA draft by the Indiana Fever that is being held in New York, popped by Studio 8H and joined the "Weekend Update" desk with anchors Michael Che and Colin Jost.

 The NCAA's all-time leading scorer showed up after Che made a joke about Iowa retiring Clark's jersey.
 Che then read some more jokes that Clark "wrote."